fyrstelin/fyrstelin.github.io/_posts/2023-05-27-getting-started-with-event-sourcing.md

 ---

 # Getting started with Event Sourcing
-For 5 years I've been working with Event Sourcing, and in my 10 years as a developer I've heard this phrases a lot:
+For 5 years I've been working with Event Sourcing, and in my 10 years as a developer I've heard these phrases a lot:

 > I wish I knew how we got into this state